2nd Edition Coworking is operated by the Fernie Chamber of Commerce as an economic development initiative.

 Brad Parsell – Executive Director

-Kalina Whitelaw – Membership Services and Coworking Community Manager
+Kalina Whitelaw – Membership Services Manager

 Jesse Ross – Visitor Services Manager